involveMINT App Design

 Conclusion

-Thoughts & Parting Words
+Reflection & Parting Throughts

 "Mitch impressed me with his responsive, can-do attitude and constant desire to learn.
 No challenge was too hard - if he did not have the knowledge to complete an assignment, he independently sought the required knowledge.
 I have never worked with anyone who was more of a boon to our application workflow and design process.”